No products in the cart.

 When you make your own CBD oil at home, you’re in control of how strong the final product is.
 If you want to make a low-strength CBD oil that you can spoon into Fido’s food next time there’s a thunderstorm you can.
 Or, if you’re trying to make knockout homemade CBD edibles, you’re making an extra-strength CBD oil is your first step.

-Using Decarboxylated CBD Flower for Oil
+Using Decarboxylated Hemp Flower

 In order to properly infuse CBD into your oil of choice, you’ll first need to decarboxylate your CBD flower.
 Decarboxylation is the process in which ‘inactive’ cannabinoids like CBDa, THCa, and CBGa become active and ready for consumption.